bolshakov/stoplight/README.md

 ```

 When the stoplight changes from green to red, it will notify every
 configured notifier.
+See [the notifiers section][] to learn more
+about notifiers.

 The stoplight will move into the yellow state after being in the
 red state for a while.
 (The yellow state corresponds to the half
 open state for circuit breakers.)
+To configure how long it takes
+to switch into the yellow state, check out [the timeout section][]
-When stoplights are yellow, they'll
+When stoplights are yellow, they'll try to run their code.
+If it
-try to run their code.
-If it fails, they'll switch back to red.
-If
+fails, they'll switch back to red.
+If it succeeds, they'll switch
-it succeeds, they'll switch to green.
+to green.

 ### Custom errors